 - X-Men: Evolution: Sort of happens to Rogue near the end of "Self-Possessed" during her Superpower Meltdown, but she does survive.

 - In an episode of Darkwing Duck, the villain, who is a Chameleon, goes through one of these when she is exposed to warm temperatures and her metabolism speed up, resulting in her turning into an actual chameleon.

 - Minor superhero Chameleon of The Tick suffers a mild form of this when he accidentally tries to conceal himself on some plaid curtains.

 - Happens to Static Shock villain Omnifarious when he uses the gas that gave various people superpowers (including Virgil) to try to destroy his father's company HQ.
 The dose turned out to be too heavy and caused him to mutate like mad and turn into stone.

-- The Terminator 2 example above was spoofed in a Halloween Special of The Simpsons, where Groundskeeper Willie as Freddy Krueger turned into many things at once, after having been trapped in quicksand and desperately trying to get out.
+- The Terminator 2 example above was spoofed in a "Treehouse of Horror" episode of The Simpsons, where Groundskeeper Willie as Freddy Krueger turns into many things at once, after having been trapped in quicksand and desperately trying to get out.